sponsorCoinAdmin/simpleSwap/README.md

 The above menu is simply a menu of many submenus.
 Each entry is an alias to an alternate command menu short cut.
 Each submenu exists under the repositories’ spCoinSimpleSwapTest/env directory.
 These menus cane be more completely described in the file [<b>./setupEnv/ReadMe.md</b>](https://github.com/sponsorCoinAdmin/spCoinSetupEnv/blob/main/README.md).
  - - - -
 ### Running the Package<img src="https://github.com/sponsorCoinAdmin/spCoinImages/blob/main/running2.png" width="6%" align= "right">
 It is recommended to read the contents of the scripts to be assured of the installation process and what will be installed.
 There may not be an associated uninstalling script, so uninstalling is the owner’s responsibility.

+After a new Linux/gitBash successful installation you can start the program directly in two ways as follows:
-  - Add the .env file to the package directory <b>[<b>spCoinSimpleSwapTest</b>](https://github.com/sponsorCoinAdmin/spCoinSimpleSwapTest/tree/main)'</b>.
+- Validate the .env file was added to the package directory <b>[<b>spCoinSimpleSwapTest</b>](https://github.com/sponsorCoinAdmin/spCoinSimpleSwapTest/tree/main)'</b>.
 This adds the required network access keys.

-After a new Linux/gitBash successful installation you can start the program directly in two ways as follows:
-    - 1. cd into the Package <b>[<b>'spCoinSimpleSwapTest'</b>](https://github.com/sponsorCoinAdmin/spCoinSimpleSwapTest/tree/main)'</b> and execute the command <b>'node scripts/01_simpleSwap.js''</b>.
+- cd into the Package <b>[<b>'spCoinSimpleSwapTest'</b>](https://github.com/sponsorCoinAdmin/spCoinSimpleSwapTest/tree/main)'</b> and execute the command <b>'node scripts/01_simpleSwap.js''</b>.
-    - 2. Running the menu test display, <b>'tm'</b>, command will list the testing options. running the alias menu command <b>runtest</b> will start the spCoinEnvSetup.sh</b> application.
+- Running the menu test display, <b>'tm'</b>, command will list the testing options. running the alias menu command <b>runtest</b> will start the spCoinEnvSetup.sh</b> application.
  - - - -
 ### Video Tutorial<img src="https://github.com/sponsorCoinAdmin/spCoinImages/blob/main/video.png" width="5%" align= "right">
 - Comprehensive Video Tutorial Currently Under Construction.
 Resource will be posted as soon as it is ready for publication.